somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 Input data is raw JSON data, one comprises Product details, and the other is sales-related.
 On each JSON file, we will run a validation check to ensure there isn't any discrepancy in the data and then transform and store it in a usable format(comma-separated file).

 ## Product Validator Service
-The input data is a list of JSON and each JSON contains four primary keys - ASI
+The input data is a list of JSON and each JSON contains four primary keys - ASIN, ProductTitle, ReleaseDate, and ProductGroup.
+ASIN is a mandatory field and rest of the all fields are string.
+We're
 ```JSON
 schema = {
     'ASIN': {